spitbol/x64/docs/minimal.md

 preserved and implementors may choose to offer means of attaching files before execution of load modules starts or leave it to the user to include suitable input(), output() calls in his program.
-*sysxi* should make a note that no i/o channels, including standard files, have files attached so that calls of *sysin*, *sysou*, *syspr*,
+SYSXI should make a note that no i/o channels, including standard files, have files attached so that calls of SYSIN, SYSOU, SYSPR,

-*sysrd* should fail unless
-new associations are made for the load module. at least in the case of the standard output file,
+SYSRD should fail unless new associations are made for the load module.  at least in the case of the standard output file,

-It is recommended that either the user be required to attach a file or that a default file is attached, since the problem of error messages generated by the load module is otherwise severe.As a last resort, if SPITBOL attempts to write to the standard output file and gets a reply indicating that such ouput is unacceptable it stops by using an entry to *sysej* with ending code 998.
+It is recommended that either the user be required to attach a file or that a default file is attached, since the problem of error messages generated by the load module is otherwise severe.As a last resort, if SPITBOL attempts to write to the standard output file and gets a reply indicating that such ouput is unacceptable it stops by using an entry to SYSEJ with ending code 998.
 As described below, passing of some arguments makes it clear that load module will use a standard output file.

-If use is made of *fcblk*s for i/o association, SPITBOL builds a chain so that those in use may be found in *sysxi* and *sysej*.
+If use is made of FCBLKs for i/o association,
+SPITBOL builds a chain so that those in use may be found in SYSXI and SYSEJ.
 The nodes are 4 words long.
-The third word contains link to next node or 0, and the fourth word contains a *fcblk* pointer.
+The third word contains link to next node or 0, and the fourth word contains a FCBLK pointer.

 ```
-       (xl)                  zero or scblk pointer to first argument
+       (XL)                  zero or scblk pointer to first argument
-       (xr)                  pointer to v.v scblk
+       (XR)                  pointer to v.v scblk
-       (ia)                  signed integer argument
+       (IA)                  signed integer argument
-       (wa)                  scblk pointer to second argument
+       (WA)                  scblk pointer to second argument
-       (wb)                  0 or pointer to head of fcblk chain
+       (WB)                  0 or pointer to head of FCBLK chain
-       jsr  sysxi            call to exit
+       JSR  SYSXI            call to exit
-       ppm  loc              requested action not possible
+       PPM  loc              requested action not possible
-       ppm  loc              action caused irrecoverable error
+       PPM  loc              action caused irrecoverable error
-       (wb,wc,ia,xr,xl,cp)   should be preserved over call
+       (WB,WC,IA,XR,XL,CP)   should be preserved over call
-       (wa)                  0 in all cases except sucessful
+       (WA)                  0 in all cases except sucessful
                              performance of exit(4) or exit(-4),
                              in which case 1 should be returned.
 ```

-Loading and running the load module or returning from jcl command level causes execution to resume at the point after the error returns which follow the call of *sysxi*.
+Loading and running the load module or returning from jcl command level causes execution to resume at the point after the error returns which follow the call of SYSXI.
 The value passed as exit argument is used to indicate options required on resumption of load module.

-The values +1 or -1 require that on resumption, *sysid* and *syspp* be called and a heading printed on the standard output file.
+The values +1 or -1 require that on resumption, SYSID and SYSPP be called and a heading printed on the standard output file.

-The values +2 or -2 indicate that *syspp* will be called but not *sysid* and no heading will be put on standard output file.
+The values +2 or -2 indicate that SYSPP will be called but not SYSID and no heading will be put on standard output file.

 Above options have the obvious implication that a standard o/p file must be provided for the load module.

-The values +3, +4, -3 or -4 indicate calls of neither *sysid* nor
+The values +3, +4, -3 or -4 indicate calls of neither SYSID nor
-*syspp* and no heading will be placed on standard output
+SYSPP and no heading will be placed on standard output
        file.

-The values  +4 or -4 indicate that execution is to continue after creation of the save file or load module, although all files will be closed by the *sysxi* action.
+The values  +4 or -4 indicate that execution is to continue after creation of the save file or load module, although all files will be closed by the SYSXI action.
 This permits the user to checkpoint long-running programs while continuing execution.

-No return from *sysxi* is possible if another program is loaded and entered.
+No return from SYSXI is possible if another program is loadednd entered.